Chloe Kim: America's 17-year-old snowboarding sensation

 "What would happen is that he would carry me out of bed," Chloe recalled in 2016.
 "I would wake up in a new spot every time without even knowing what happened."

-How those long early morning drives to California's Mammoth Mountain have paid off, with Olympic gold seemingly beckoning the four-time X Games SuperPipe champion, with her trip to her first ever Games also something of a homecoming.
+How those long early morning drives to California's Mammoth Mountain have paid off.

+Already a four-time X Games SuperPipe champion, Kim has traveled to her first ever Olympic Games among the favorites for the gold medal.
+It is also something of a homecoming.

 "I definitely have a lot of Korean-American fans which is amazing," Kim tells CNN, having inspired South Korean children some 5,000 miles away to follow in her footsteps.